|

 only if the named property is defined in system properties or in this

-- properties that follow this line
+file above this line.[^property name] - properties that follow this line

 until next condition tag or until the end of the file will be included